urnathan/joust/README.md

 GNU Affero GPL v3.0
 (but not yet ready for public consumption)

-JOUST is a testsuite infrastructure consisting of a few components.
+Joust is a testsuite infrastructure consisting of a few components.
 These either interact directly, or via user scripts.
-Typically you'll create a file of variable assignments, point at it with the JOUST environment variable, then invoke `aloy` giving it the name of a tester to invoke and a generator program.
+Typically you'll create a file of variable assignments, point at it with the Joust environment variable, then invoke `aloy` giving it the name of a tester to invoke and a generator program.
 Aloy will read from the generator's stdout, with each word being a test program to run.